neiljbrown/brighttalk-channel-reporting-api-client/readme.md

 The API client requires a _minimum_ Java runtime (JRE) version of Java 7.
 (The API client is written in Java 7 rather than a more recent Java version with a view to supporting a larger install base).

-The API client also depeneds on the following _minimum_ versions of third-party libraries being present on the
+The API client also depends on the following _minimum_ versions of third-party libraries being present on the
 classpath:

 * com.google.guava:guava:16.0.1